Canadian Atlantic Cod: Facilities and equipment

-In commercial aquaculture there are two main areas of farming: onshore facilities and offshore sea cages.
+In commercial aquaculture, there are two main areas of farming: onshore facilities and offshore sea cages.
 In onshore facilities, there are a number of storage tanks that are key to the early development of cod and many other cold water fish.
-These livestock storage include incubators (where eggs are fertilized and allowed to hatch), larval tanks (slightly larger tanks where the larvae is grown), circular tanks (last stage before fish leave the onshore facility, where metamorphosis occurs), and storage tanks where the fish can be temporarily stored as they are transported from truck, to boat, to sea site.
+These livestock storage include incubators (where eggs are fertilized and allowed to hatch), larval tanks (slightly larger tanks where the larvae are grown), circular tanks (last stage before fish leave the onshore facility, where metamorphosis occurs), and storage tanks where the fish can be temporarily stored as they are transported from truck, to boat, to sea site.
 Before the fish are taken to sea cage sites, some companies insert microchips into the fish to monitor population and patterns in the fish to improve the raising for future generations.
 The microchips are removed once fish are ready for market.
 After being transported to the ocean via private company or government ships, the fish are gently poured into a sea cage.

 Labor

-In both onshore and offshore facilities cod require daily maintenance.
-In the onshore facility an estimated team of 4 or 5 laborers are required for daily tasks, which include feeding planktonic animals, regulating tank temperatures, monitoring the health of the fish, removing any sick fish, and general maintenance to the water facilities.
+In both onshore and offshore facilities, cod require daily maintenance.
+In onshore facilities, an estimated team of 4 or 5 laborers are required for daily tasks, which include feeding planktonic animals, regulating tank temperatures, monitoring the health of the fish, removing any sick fish, and general maintenance to the water facilities.

 Inputs

-Cod are fed yolk, followed by planktonic animals (ground plankton) in the larvae stage, and finally a pellet feed after leaving the onshore facility.
+Cod are fed yolk, followed by planktonic animals (ground plankton) in the larval stage, and finally a pellet feed after leaving the onshore facility.
 The pellets fed to Atlantic cod are mostly grain based, which are made of fish oil, bone meal, vitamins and minerals.